 We left Montmartre to go back to our hotel and stopped on the way for some drinks.
 Although we were all very tired, we ended up in one room talking and talking until common sense told us we’d better get some sleep if we wanted to get up early the next morning.
 We still had a bunch of stuff on our things to do in Paris list!

-Girls weekend in Paris: day 2
+A weekend in Paris: itinerary day 2

 After a good night’s rest for some and a lot of lying awake for others, we were ready for our second day in Paris.
 After having had breakfast, of course.